richelbilderbeek/cicone/README.md

 Once upon a time ...

 The witch gave Alan Turing an apple.
+But he wished for a Linux.
 There lived a beautiful girl with her dad and jealous step-mother

 the witch gave a red apple to Snow White